.li

 There are no requirements to apply for the extension.
 Registrations of internationalized domain names have been accepted since March 2004.
 Domain names under 3 characters are reserved for the state and its institutions.

 Domain hacks and vanity usage

 Some Long Island organizations and companies have adopted the .li TLD as a domain hack.

 As -li is a diminutive ending in Swiss German (Standard German -lein), many Swiss companies register an additional, or alternative, .li domain for their businesses and services.

 In Russian, -li is a verbal ending of past tense plural form.
 That is why some Russian-oriented sites use it as a part of the site name with the verbal stem before the dot.

 Li is also a Romanization of the second most common Chinese surname.
 Some people with this last name register .li domains for personal use.

+In Toki Pona, the word li marks the following word as a verb, resulting in some Toki Pona websites using the domain, such as nimi.li, an online dictionary.